nikolaignusov/triangleAPI-test/README.md

 * Perform a request using invalid token

 ## Existing bugs
 * It is possible to add 11 triangles to the subset.
-Expected: only 10 triangles can be added
+Expected: only 10 triangles can be added.
 * It is possible to add a triangle with a negative side length value.